LeoSaucedo/cog-nizance-old/story/Act_1_Meeting_Gilbert.md

 `(Box 48):` Ashira: “I won’t...
 That’s a promise.”

-[AS] (The player climbs up the ladder with Gilbert still clinging on to Ashira’s shoulders.
+`[AS] = ` (The player climbs up the ladder with Gilbert still clinging on to Ashira’s shoulders.
 Once reaching the surface, Gilbert hops down and remains at the player’s side—she is notably only half the size of Ashira’s model.)

-[AS] (The laboratory caves in on itself once Ashira and Gilbert are safely standing before the crumbling structure, leaving a large, seemingly bottomless square crevice in the ground.
+`[AS] = ` (The laboratory caves in on itself once Ashira and Gilbert are safely standing before the crumbling structure, leaving a large, seemingly bottomless square crevice in the ground.
 A few floating polychromatic orbs drift around the top of the pit, promising a new objective to take place there later on in the game)

 `(Box 49):` *Objective completed: Find experiment 3.1*